First Steps for helping young children to learn a new language

 MORE IDEAS FROM EXPERIENCED TEACHERS:

 Some children have difficulty with knowing where words begin and end, so put clear pauses in between words, use them in context: (Examples: The dogs run.
 The girls run.
-GH)
+GH.
+Capital letters are the initials of the teacher who provided the idea to me.)

 III.
 Practicing Known Words